developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure whether the Enterprise NFC should be allowed to be used from the Lock Screen on a device.
+Use this *Sub-group* to configure whether the Enterprise NFC should be allowed to be used from the Lock Screen on a device.

 - If the value ***Disallow*** is selected, Enterprise NFC will NOT allow NFC operations to be performed when the device is at the lock screen.